openembed-labs/rk3588-stm32-comm/README.md

 # RK3588-STM32 Communication

-This repository contains code for a simple TCP client-server communication setup between an RK3588 running Ubuntu and an STM32 microcontroller.
-The RK3588 can operate as both the server and client, facilitating communication with the STM32 over a TCP connection.
+This repository contains code for a TCP client-server communication setup between an RK3588 running Ubuntu and an STM32 microcontroller.
+The RK3588 can act as both a server and a client, facilitating communication with the STM32 over a TCP connection.

 ## Table of Contents